FxSchrauber/OLD_Code_for_developing_Lightworks_effects/README.md

 # Code for developing Lightworks effects
-Here we collect information about how to create Lightworks .fx effects.
+Here we collect code to create Lightworks effects.

 ## [Basics](Basics)